 If you are expecting less than twenty guests to attend your wedding then you do not have to have a permit.
 If yours is a last-minute wedding and I have less than three weeks between receiving your deposit and the wedding date then I will not be able to apply for a permit for you because the Central Park Conservancy needs at least three weeks to process the permit application.
 In all other cases I strongly advise couples to get an event permit for their wedding, no matter what the size of their party.
 This is partly to secure your chosen location for your date and time.
 If you have other things planned for that day, such as a restaurant reservation, then you would not want to arrive at your chosen to location to find another couples getting married there, and have to wait until they were finished, and upsetting your schedule for the day.
 Also, the Central Park Conservancy funds the upkeep of this beautiful park just by charitable donations and things like event permit fees, so I think it is right that couples who get married there should pay a little towards the upkeep of such an incredible place.
 The permit fee is included in all my package prices, except if you choose the Conservatory Gardens, for which Central Park charges an extra fee.
 For more information in the permit application process please read my blog post about it.

 I need couples to choose from the list of customizable wedding packages, and also to let me know any other additional services that they require.
-I also need them to choose a wedding ceremony location, and a date and time, and to let me know a rough expected number of guests.
+I also need them to choose a wedding ceremony location, and a date and time, and to let me know a rough estimate of the number of guests.
 Then I can write up a contract for them, then they can sign that and send me a deposit, which secures their date and time with my team, and then I can apply for the event permit from the Central Park Conservancy.

-You can get married any day of the week, and even on holidays if our team is available.
+You can get married on any day of the week, and even on public holidays if our team is available.
 Keep in mind when making travel plans to New York that the couple are responsible for collecting their marriage license from City Hall, which must be done on a weekday, for more information on that check the blog How to get your marriage license in New York City.